 The first step is accepting that it may take more time and energy to create a 'good' ending than perhaps you'd hoped.

-...then hop over to my page on the Best Chance of a Reconciliation.
+...then hop over to my page with a review of The Magic of Making Up.
 This'll help you to avoid pushing your partner further away.

 The second step is to approach each stage with the right mindset.
 This means that come what may, you're mentally prepared to stay calm and polite and do what you'd have wanted for yourself - however difficult your partner may make it for you.

 I promise you, if you need to engage a solicitor - that second step will help keep your costs down.
 You won't be creating another layer of conflict on top of the one you're already dealing with.
-(If you do need a lawyer by any chance, have a look at my page: How to Find a Lawyer)
+(For help choosing the right lawyer see my page: How to Find a Lawyer)

 Even if - for whatever reason - the breakup is unlikely to be amicable, you may just manage a reasonable breakup.
 You'll feel better for it and it may also help your partner to get over the ending sooner (I hope that still matters to you, if only a little).

 If you have children - the whole drama will be so much more manageable for them, if the two of you can (at the very least) talk politely.
-(If you'd like to know more about this then do have a look at Children in the Middle.)
+Do take a look at my page about Divorce and Children to make sure you're prepared for how your kids might react, and what you can do to help them get through this process too.

 Do all you can to stay as calm as possible.
 Stay in touch with family and friends and take time out for yourself to help you relax.